LEAP Program Overview

-LEAP's mission is to prepare students to become contributing members of society by building an awareness of real-world issues, integrating the use of technology, developing problem-solving abilities and emphasizing the application of creative and critical thinking strategies to examine ideas from multiple perspectives.
+LEAP's mission is to prepare students for success by building an awareness of real-world issues, integrating the use of technology, developing problem-solving abilities and emphasizing the application of creative and critical thinking strategies to examine ideas from multiple perspectives.

 Elementary School LEAP